lumeland/lume.land/plugins/og_images.md

 }
 ```

-As you can see the layout is similar to a standard JSX layout in Lume.
+As you can see, the layout is similar to a standard JSX layout in Lume.
 The page
 data is passed in the first argument so you can use the title, description or
 any other variable to generate the image.